miku/haw-lv22-d/README.md

 # Hello World

-Hello world is a classic frst program to write.
+Hello world is a classic first program to write.